Unbinned Inference with Correlated Events: Numerical Results

 For each parameter set, 500 statistically independent test datasets are unfolded without binning using a fixed Monte Carlo sample.
 Each Monte Carlo event $i$ in the output of unfolding dataset $j$ is assigned a weight $w_{ij}$ by the unfolding algorithm.
 This allows us to quantify the degree to which the event weights for a pair of Monte Carlo events are correlated in the unfolding.

 Figure~\ref{fig:weight-correlation-vs-distance-1d} shows the average weight correlation between pairs of events as a function of the distance between the pair of events in the observable for both the KDE and NN approaches.
 The closer the events are to each other, the stronger the weights are correlated, with a correlation of 1 at a distance of zero by construction.
 For perfect resolution, the correlation quickly dies off as the distance between the events grows.
 In principle, in this case, there should be no correlations between events and so any residual correlation is due to smoothing in the KDE or NN.
-The KDE and NN differ in this case and in the other cases in part because of their different implicit regularization.
+The implicit regularization within the KDE and NN is different.
+For example, the KDE range parameter ($\delta x$) limits the length scale of correlations, in the absence of detector smearing, while the NN has no explicit length scale built into it.
 As the detector resolution gets worse, the range of the correlation increases.
-The correlations themselves show a wave-like pattern as nearby events are correlated and then anti-correlated beyond some point in order to preserve the total cross section.
+The correlations themselves show a wave-like pattern as nearby events are correlated and then anti-correlated beyond some point in order to preserve the total number of events.

 Another way to visualize the correlations is to bin the data and construct covariance matrices.
 Figure~\ref{fig:weight-histogram-covariance-1d} shows these matrices using histograms (40 bins from -4 to 4 in the observable) of the unfolding output, where the covariance is calculated numerically from the 500 test datasets for each resolution value.
 The results are consistent with the unbinned evaluation of the weight correlations, shown in Figure~\ref{fig:weight-correlation-vs-distance-1d}, and additionally show that the distance scale of the correlations does not depend strongly on the observable itself.